Centre for Forensic Neuroscience

 Preparing for a Disclosure Polygraph Examination

-• the period of time being considered;
+• the agreed period of time under examination;

-• who will receive the report;
+• who will receive the formal written report;

-• how the result will be used.
+• how the findings will be integrated into ongoing recovery work.

 Who This Service May Help

-• Individuals in recovery from compulsive sexual behaviour
+• Individuals in recovery from compulsive sexual behaviour seeking structured disclosure validation

-• Therapists supporting structured disclosure work
+• Therapists and counsellors facilitating structured disclosure pathways

 • Legal or safeguarding professionals requiring a carefully scoped private examination